evocn/evocn.github.io/content/posts/fountainhead.md

 In moments of fleeting vision, I transcend to become Howard Roark.
 Like some Steppenwolf of two faces, I try to justify myself as Roark most of the time, but it's a rare form of expression.
 Usually it occurs during the process of creation.
 When making a movie, game, or blog post.
-I very rarely experience Roark's complete relaxation.
+As for Roark's complete relaxation, his momentary bliss, almost never.

 ## Reconciliation
 Obviously, it's a contradiction.